American folk music

 The term American folk music encompasses numerous music genres, variously known as traditional music, traditional folk music, contemporary folk music, vernacular music, or roots music.
 Many traditional songs have been sung within the same family or folk group for generations, and sometimes trace back to such origins as the British Isles, Mainland Europe, or Africa.
 Musician Mike Seeger once famously commented that the definition of American folk music is "...all the music that fits between the cracks."

 American folk music is a broad category of music including bluegrass, gospel, old time music, jug bands, Appalachian folk, blues, Cajun and Native American music.
-The music is considered American either because it is native to the United States or because it developed there, out of foreign origins, to such a degree that it struck musicologists as something distinctly new.
+This music is considered American either because it is native to the United States or because it developed in the United States, out of foreign origins, becoming culturally significant.
 It is considered "roots music" because it served as the basis of music later developed in the United States, including rock and roll, rhythm and blues, and jazz.
-A lot of this music was created during hardships that told the story of the history.
+Much of this music was created to embody the experiences of working class people during times of hardship.